How to Use Trust Signals to Boost Online Conversions

-Trust is an essential component in building customer relationships.
-You’ll want people to regard your brand with confidence because of the way you operate your business, interact with clients, protect their data, and promote your products and services.
+You want people to regard your brand with confidence.
+This can be achieved through the way you operate your business, interact with clients, protect their data, and promote your products and services.
 Ultimately, this trust will help boost online conversions.

 Trust signals serve as validations from customers and online communities regarding the credibility and legitimacy of your business.
-It can be in the form of a badge, a certificate, content, or symbols that online users consciously or unconsciously look for to help them gauge the authenticity of your website.
-Trust signals also make your website SEO-friendly in the eyes of Google and other search engines.
+This can come in many forms; badges, certificates, content, or symbols that online users consciously or unconsciously look for to help them gauge the authenticity of your website.
+Trust signals have also become increasingly more important in Google’s eyes when determining how SEO-friendly your page is.

-With this post, you’ll learn about common trust signals that you can use on your website and how they can help in building a community for your brand and ultimately increasing online conversions for your business (sales & lead generation).
+Let’s look at some common trust signals you can use on your website that will help in building a community for your brand and increasing online conversions for your business.

 - Never miss an opportunity to get your happy customers to review your product.

-- Showcase client testimonials prominently.
-Also display logos of well-known brands that are your customers.
+- Showcase client testimonials prominently and include logos of well-known client brands.

-- Make your social profiles visible and encourage customers to visit them.
+- Tell your customer about yourself, include an about page and make your social profiles visible while encouraging customers to visit them.

-- Put in place a content strategy that projects you as a thought leader in the industry.
+- Create a content strategy that projects you as a thought leader in the industry.

 This is especially true if you’re selling something that’s either technical or customizable, such as software, in which case, you can come up with product training videos to show how your product works or to explain how you can tailor the program to fit specific business models or needs.